Posted By

 What happens if employees don’t use a company car for personal use?

-If your employee leaves their company car at the business premises overnight, meaning it isn’t used for commuting or other personal travel and is solely for business use only, then BiK tax isn’t applicable.
+If your employee leaves their company car at the business premises overnight, meaning it isn’t used for commuting or other personal travel and is solely for business use, then BiK tax isn’t applicable.

 How Can Car Benefit Solutions Help?